skunk-ink/wackamole/README.md

 ## Gateway (`gateway.py`)

+This script creates a gateway that can access websites stored on Sia using the websites share URL.

 | Argument | Description | Default | Required |
 | ----- | ----- | ----- | ----- |